There’s Only One Way to Grow a Fan Base: Become Attractive

 What have you already shared?

-What do you like or dislike?
+What do you like/dislike?

-Who do you follow?
+Who do you follow, and who follows you?

 1. Character Elements